sawer297/DnDMapperSuite/README.md

 - O - option systems (doors, min/max elevation, chests)
 - S - saving system

-then add a "-" with a three digit number starting at 001 or a 't' if branch is do be a testing branch so a branch working on the Map Point plotting system would be MP-001
+then add a "-" with a three digit number starting at 001 if the branch is to be used for testing purposes please add a 't' to the end so a branch working on the Map Point plotting system would be MP-001

 when working on the Campaign editing section start the branch with a 'C'